mlcommons/power-dev/ptd_client_server/README.md

 The server has the following configuration keys related to log files:

 * `ptdLogfile: D:\logs_ptdeamon.txt` — a path to the full PTDaemon log.

   Note that in the current implementation this file is considered temporary and may be overwritten.

 * `outDir: D:\ptd-logs\` — a directory to store output logs.

   After each run, a new sub-directory inside this directory created, containing both a loadgen log and a power log for this run.
   The name of this sub-directory consists of date, time, label, and mode (ranging/testing).
-  * The loadgen log is fetched from the client.
+  * The loadgen log is fetched from the client, if the `--send-logs` option is enabled.
     The name of the directory is determined by the workload script running on the SUT, e.g. `ssdmobilenet`.
   * The power log, named `spl.txt`, is extracted from the full PTDaemon log (`ptdLogfile`).